COSC-499-W2025/capstone-project-team-20/documents/logs/teamWeeklyLogs/teamWeeklyLogs.md

 **Continuing tasks from last week and plan for the next week:**
 - Issue [COSC-499-W2025/capstone-project-team-20#142](https://github.com/COSC-499-W2025/capstone-project-team-20/issues/142) for Branden.
 It was just started sunday and the issue that will be worked on this week, but it was started sunday so i am classifying it as a "continuing task"
+- Issue [COSC-499-W2025/capstone-project-team-20#36](https://github.com/COSC-499-W2025/capstone-project-team-20/issues/36) for Kaan.
+I will be continuing this issue next week to expand the Skill Analyzer’s language coverage and ensure full compatibility with the Skill Detector by defining additional standards for classification and scoring.

 **Burnup chart:**